-The TCP/IP networking stack and Wi-Fi driver execute on the host MCU (for example, nRF5340) and communicate with the MAC layer on the nRF7002 via SPI / QSPI.
+The TCP/IP networking stack and Wi-Fi driver execute on the host MCU (for example, nRF5340) and communicate with the MAC layer on nRF7001 through SPI/QSPI.
 The Wi-Fi driver presents control and data interfaces (Control IF/Data IF) to the TCP/IP networking stack.